dash-ka/REAL-BioCR/README.md

 # REAL-BioCR
 Concept Recognition System for Ontology-based Annotations

-Let's assume we want to annotate some text with concepts from the Human Phenotype Ontology (HPO), \
-that have been pre-indexed in a ChromaDB collection `hp_ontology`.\
+Let's assume we want to annotate some text with concepts from the Human Phenotype Ontology (HPO) pre-indexed in a ChromaDB collection.\
 For our running example, we use the following text:

   _A minimum diagnostic criterion is the combination of either the skin tumours